-Fatty acids (FA) are carboxylic acids with a hydrocarbon chain of varying length.
+Fatty acids (FAs) are carboxylic acids with a hydrocarbon chain of varying length.
 The carboxyl group and the hydrocarbon chain determine the physical and chemical properties of the molecule.

-In most cases the hydrocarbon chain is unbranched and with an even number of carbon atoms.
-It can contain only single bonds between carbon atoms, as in the case of saturated fatty acids, or at least one double or triple bonds between carbon atoms, as in the case of unsaturated fatty acids.
+In most cases the hydrocarbon chain is unbranched and, generally, with an even number of carbon atoms.
+It can contain only single bonds, as in the case of saturated fatty acids, or at least one double or triple bonds, as in the case of unsaturated fatty acids.

-They have important functions in cells.
-They can be oxidized to provide energy, they are components of cell membranes, being component of phospholipids, and are the precursors of bioactive lipid mediators.
+They have important functions in cells: they can be oxidized to provide energy, are components of cell membranes, and are the precursors of bioactive lipid mediators.

 CONTENTS

-Fatty acids found in foods almost always have a carbon chain with an even number of carbon atoms and a length of 4 to 24 atoms; moreover the chain can be saturated or unsaturated.
-For a list of the most important for human nutrition see the page List of fatty acids.
+FAs found in foods generally have a linear carbon chain, with an even number of carbon atoms, and a length of 4 to 24 atoms; moreover the chain can be saturated or unsaturated.
+For a list of the most important FAs for human nutrition see the page list of fatty acids.

-Branched FA are common in Gram-positive bacteria, and are present in low concentration in milk and meat lipids of ruminants.
+Branched fatty acids are common in Gram-positive bacteria, and are present in low concentration in milk and meat lipids of ruminants, an example is phytanic acid, while they are rare in plant lipids.

 Polarity